 This is a pitiful review, in that I don’t have the company’s contact information, nor can I find anything about it online.
+(Update, he now has a Facebook page with the relevant details).
 This gentleman serves the greater Portland area, caters events, shows, carnivals, rodeos, and seems to be quite successful.

 He brings a monster smoker on wheels, cooks on site, and supplies all the requisite fixin’s and side dishes.

 At the corporate event I attended, on the menu were ribs, salmon, pulled pork, hot dogs, beans, salads, chips, drinks.
 All of the food was exemplary, in my opinion.